art-carnieto/nd940-android-kotlin-course1-starter/starter/README.md

 7. Create a new Instruction destination that includes: :heavy_check_mark:

    * A new layout :heavy_check_mark:
-   * At least 2 textviews
+   * At least 2 textviews :heavy_check_mark:
-   * A navigation button with actions to navigate to the shoe list screen
+   * A navigation button with actions to navigate to the shoe list screen :heavy_check_mark:

-8. Create a class that extends ViewModel
+8. Create a class that extends ViewModel :heavy_check_mark:

-   *  Use a LiveData field that returns the list of shoes
+   *  Use a LiveData field that returns the list of shoes :heavy_check_mark:

-9. Create a new Shoe List destination that includes:
+9. Create a new Shoe List destination that includes: :heavy_check_mark:

-   * A new layout
+   * A new layout :heavy_check_mark:
-   * A ScrollView
+   * A ScrollView :heavy_check_mark:
-   * A LinearLayout for Shoe Items
+   * A LinearLayout for Shoe Items :heavy_check_mark:
-   * A FloatingActionButton with an action to navigate to the shoe detail screen
+   * A FloatingActionButton with an action to navigate to the shoe detail screen :heavy_check_mark:

 10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.